 If antidepressant medications aren’t working for you, or if you are experiencing unwanted side effects like brain zaps, don’t give up.
 At Neuro Wellness Spa, we offer antidepressant alternatives that can help you mitigate, consider trying alternative treatments for depression.
 It’s important to understand that there are many other safe and effective options to consider when looking to treat your depression or anxiety including:

-TMS
+TMS therapy

 Transcranial magnetic stimulation therapy, or TMS therapy for short, is a non-invasive, non-medication, FDA-approved medical procedure used to treat depression.
 TMS uses magnetic pulses to target specific areas of the brain associated with mood regulation.
 TMS has far fewer side effects than SSRI medications and can be just as, if not, more effective than traditional antidepressants.

-In conclusion, the phenomenon of “brain zaps” associated with SSRI usage underscores the intricate interplay between neurochemistry and medication effects on the central nervous system.
+The phenomenon of “brain zaps” associated with SSRI usage underscores the intricate interplay between neurochemistry and medication effects on the central nervous system.
 While the exact mechanisms underlying these sensations remain subject to ongoing research, it is evident that abrupt discontinuation or changes in SSRI dosages can trigger these peculiar electric-like sensations.